jeremyButtler/alnSeq/updateLog.md

   alignments.
 It currently prints everything in one file.
 - Fix non-memory efficent Watermans start printing locations.
 I think I am one position off with lastDirC.
+- Fix scores ouput by memWater.
+They seem to be a bit to high at times.

 # Ideas that would be cool, but not worth working on